EchooWww/EcoHabit/README.md

 * Share stats with friends
 * Achievement system
 * More interactions with the polar bear
+* Be able to to recieve notifications or reminders
+* Tailor the AI to give information and suggestions based on the environment

 ## 7. Contents of Folder
 Content of the project folder: